You want control over your business… You want predictable sales growth.

 - Second, in your WordPress dashboard go to Appearance -> Widgets

-- Third, add or select an existing widget with your email optin code / call-to-action inside and check off the “fixed widget” option.
+- Third, add or select an existing widget with your email opt-in code / call-to-action inside and check off the “fixed widget” option.
 That’s it!

-After they convert that traffic on a free offer, the newly opted-in subscribers are sent to a page that says “Thank You” with an offer to buy something (usually something inexpensive, less than $50 so it can be considered an “impulse buy.”).
-The reason for this is two-fold:
+After they convert that traffic on a free offer, the newly opted-in subscribers are sent to a page that says “Thank You” with an offer to buy something (usually something inexpensive, less than $50 so it can be considered an “impulse buy”).

-Pretty practical reasons right?
-I ran a test with a self-liquidating offer recently and wrote about it here if you’re interested in exploring this strategy further.
+Pretty practical reasons, right?
+I ran a test with a self-liquidating offer a few years back if you’re interested in exploring this strategy further.

 If you can get it to work, you can advertise for free, which means you can build your email list literally for free.